 Only you can know if you’re emotionally ready to have a baby.
 But checking in with yourself is a smart way to start your journey to motherhood.

 Pregnancy is different for everyone.
 You can’t know exactly how the experience will be for you.
 And that’s OK.

-“Just because you don’t know what’s coming doesn’t mean you aren’t ready for it,” says Kristi Angevine, MD.
-She’s a board-certified OB/GYN in Chattanooga, TN.
+“Just because you don’t know what’s coming doesn’t mean you aren’t ready for it,” says Kristi Angevine, MD, an OB/GYN in Chattanooga, TN.
 “You just have to know that it’s going to be entirely new.”

 When you prepare to be a parent, it means being open to whatever may come, Angevine says.